Creating a CSR and Installing a Third Party SSL

-- Log into AMP.
+- Log into your Account Management Panel (AMP).

-- Click Simple CSR Request button.
+- Select the Simple CSR Request icon.

 Installation of your Third Party SSL

 Once your CSR request is submitted, our Support Team will respond via email with your CSR.
-The email should be the one refrenced by the SSL and not necessarily with the primary email address on the hosting account.
+The email should be the one referenced by the SSL and not necessarily with the primary email address on the hosting account.
 You will then provide the CSR to your SSL vendor so they can properly key your SSL.
 When you receive the SSL from your vendor, please respond to our email and attach your SSL.
 Our Support Team will then install your third party SSL.